 Local Nature Recovery Strategy (LNRS)

-Established in the new Environment Act, LNRS provides the opportunity to deliver an ecologically coherent and landscape scale, strategic approach to nature recovery in Kent and Medway.
+Established under the Environment Act 2021, LNRS provides the opportunity to deliver an ecologically coherent and landscape scale, strategic approach to nature recovery.

 As spatial strategies, LNRS will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
 Secondary legislation and statutory guidance, yet to be published will contain the detail, but what we do know is that at a minimum each LNRS will include: –